the-ttos/ttos-x64/README.md

 `sudo apt-get install build-essential mtools`

-Everytime you change the source code, make sure you are in the root folder and run
+Everytime you change the source code, make sure you are in the `kernel` folder and run `make bake` to build or `make test` to build and run (Windows only).

-`cd kernel`

-`make bake`
 ## Emulating the OS
 In the `kernel` directory, run `make run` if you are emulating it on Linux or just click `run.bat` if you are on Windows.
 ## Credits